mikolasan/mikolasan.github.io/src/markdown/make/robot/prototype-2.md

 - add to power board logic level 3.3V
 - brushless DC motors
 - look into adjustable output regulator based on [L78M](https://datasheetspdf.com/pdf-file/1045179/STMicroelectronics/78M12/1) and [LS141](https://datasheetspdf.com/pdf-file/237025/SGS/LS141/1)
+- choose an MCU.
+Forget about ATMega and RP2040, they don't have integrated battery management, that's why look into [nRF52840](https://www.seeedstudio.com/Seeed-XIAO-BLE-nRF52840-p-5201.html)
+- LCD screen.
+What is refresh rate on LCD screen with SPI protocol?

 ## Control voltage with microcontroller